 Collisions come in various forms, sometimes they are subtle events, perceptible only by natives of a niche industry.
 Other times they are violent, deeply impactful tectonic shifts—market entropy incarnate, disrupting the status quo and helping to diffuse new best practices throughout an industry.
 Collisions are also often interconnected, forming a self-organized meshwork of markets and hierarchies.
 This co-mingling is key to unearthing new utility from existing technologies through combinations with recent breakthroughs—like microorganisms of the technology ecosystem, reinjecting nutrients vital to future growth.

-One of the larger and more exciting collisions happening today is between cloud, connectivity, and data.
+One of the larger and more exciting collisions today is occurring at the intersection of cloud, connectivity, and data.
 A collision that encompasses both our investment focus looking forward and all the investments we have made to-date.
 The ramifications of this collision will be tectonic and we are excited to continue partnering with companies leveraging this opportunity.

-As monikers for massive trends, cloud, connectivity, and data are loosely defined and widely used terms.
+As monikers for massive trends, cloud, connectivity, and data are loosely defined and widely used.
 As we think about them: cloudrefers to software, databases, and services that are accessed over the Internet, and powered by computers in data centers all over the world.
 Connectivity is the capacity for different platforms, systems, and applications to interconnect.
-And, data is information captured, processed, or stored by a computer.
+And, data is information captured, processed, and/or stored by a computer.

 By using the cloud, companies don’t have to manage physical servers or run applications on their own machines.
 Because the cloud allows resources to be shared across many users, it has dramatically lowered the cost of access, allowing companies to leverage computing power they otherwise wouldn’t be able to afford.